EricGebhart/Simple_Process_REPL/README.md

 a new command mymsg, then using the new command.
 ```
     ui/msgbox "Hello World"

     def mymsg "my special msg" ui/msgbox "Hello World"

     mymsg
 ```

+That's it. words strings and numbers separated by spaces.
+Commands are separated by a blank line and can be formatted with whitespace in any way, as long as the lines are contiguous.

+#### Oh, well almost.
+There is this thing, the *from* commands take a `from:` keyword. so `as/set-in-from foo bar from: foo baz`
+Will copy the contents from foo/baz to foo/bar in the Application state.

+Slashes '/' are valid characters in names. it's not special, except it is. the / is what denotes the namespace path for the functions.
+So if we want to use _msg_ in the _ui_ namespace we would write it like this.

+`ui/msg "hello"`

+A complication of this, is that it is still stupid namespaces, they don't know where they are, and therefore namespace must always be specified even when inside the namespace.
+It's a pain point, but it's not bad.
+The thing that nags me is that the namespace name can be arbitrary.
+So therefore, this is brittle.

-## Batteries included
+## A few batteries included so far.

-There are a few libraries included within SPR, they are imported by SPR into their various namespaces by `core.spr`
+There are a few core libraries included within SPR, they are imported by SPR into their various namespaces by `core.spr`

-* logs  - logging level and messaging.
+* log  - logging level and messaging.
 * appstate - Application state - All the YAML, config etc.
+* dialog - dialog windows for the user interface.
-* dialog_cli - dialog, and cli, stuff for the ui.
+* cli - cli stuff for the user interface.
 * network - Networking. wifi, ssh, etc.
 * device  - Basic usb device interaction
 * particle_main  - Particle.io Board interaction.